 Using an amplifier and feedback, it is an especially accurate form of an electronic oscillator.
 The crystal used therein is sometimes called a “timing crystal”.

 CMOS (“see-moss”), which stands for complementary metal-oxide semiconductor, is a major class of integrated circuits.
 CMOS chips include microprocessor, microcontroller, static RAM, and other digital logic circuits.
 The central characteristic of the technology is that it only uses significant power when its transistors are switching between on and off states.
-Consequently, CMOS devices use little power and do not produce as much heat as other forms of logic.
-CMOS also allows a high density of logic functions on a chip.
+Consequently, CMOS devices use little power and do not produce as much heat as other forms of IC logic.
+Another important characteristic is that CMOS devices often have a wider operating voltage range than non-CMOS logic devices.
+This can make it easier to power a device from batteries or easier to design into a circuit mixed with traditional analog/linear devices like transistors and op-amps.
+You can often recognize a CMOS IC from its part number.
+A typical legacy logic chip would have a part number like 7404.
+The same function chip in CMOS would have a number like 74C04 or 74HC04.

-Refers in model railways to model signals with coloured LED or incandescent lights for red, yellow, and green.
+Refers in model railways to model signals with individual coloured LEDs or incandescent lights for red, yellow, and green.

-The Command Station is the brains of a DCC system of control and is in control of the whole system.
-After receipt of requests from one or several cabs or throttles, the command station’s internal computer translates these cab requests into decoder commands in the form of digital packets.
-These are received via the track in the decoders fitted in locomotives or other accessory decoders such as the type used to control points and signals.
+The Command Station handles the control of a DCC based system.
+All commands are processed by the Command Station.
+After receipt of requests from one or several cabs (throttles), the command station’s internal computer translates these cab requests into decoder commands in the form of digital packets.
+These are sent through the track to decoders fitted in locomotives or accessory decoders which control points and signals.

 Software designed specifically to control the activities of a model railway.
 Can provide a visual indication on the computer screen of every aspect of the control system.
 There are commercial software systems available as well as software developed by MERG members.

-Conductors are materials that allow electrical charges to flow through them.
+Conductors are materials that allow electrical current to flow through them.
 They are the opposite of insulators.
 Also see semi-conductor.

 A Control System as applied to model railways can be any system that controls the activities of the railway.

-A CV is a Configuration Variable that is a characteristic of a DCC decoder that can be customised by the user.
-CV’s are defined by the NMRA.
-For example the address of a locomotive is located in CV1.
+A Configuration Variable (CV) is a setting in a DCC decoder that can be customized by the user.
+Many CV’s are defined by the NMRA, such as CV1 for address of a locomotive, but individual vendors may add or change some based on the features provided by the DCC decoder.
 Significant modifications can be made to the performance of a locomotive by changing the CV’s.